UEFA.com works better on other browsers

 To help facilitate participation, we cover the cost of each team's accommodation and food and contribute to their travel costs.
 We also provide meeting, kit and medical rooms as well as access to local community training facilities.

-Previous editions held in Türkiye have been organised in close collaboration with the Turkish Football Federation, and the 2026 edition was no exception.
+Previous editions held in Türkiye have been organised in close collaboration with the Turkish Football Federation, and the 2026 women's edition was no exception.

 The partnership provided a win-win scenario for everyone involved: Türkiye's youth national teams gained international exposure, young and talented match officials officiated high quality international matches, and local staff honed their tournament operations skills and built new contacts with federations from outside Europe.